fury-money/fusd/src/pages/terms/assets/tos2.md

 ### 5. Proprietary Rights

-The HTML and other software code and text used in the Site is available at [GITHUB](https://github.com/Anchor-Protocol) and is freely licensed under [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0.txt).
+The HTML and other software code and text used in the Site is available at [GITHUB](https://github.com/CavernPerson) and is freely licensed under [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0.txt).

 ### 6. Marks, Logos and Branding

-All Anchor-related marks, logos, and branding used on the Site are non-proprietary and freely licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).
+All Cavern-related marks, logos, and branding used on the Site are non-proprietary and freely licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).
 All other marks, logos and branding appearing on the Site (including token names, symbols and logos that may be identified on the Site) are the property of their respective owners.

-### 7. Anchor Smart Contract Protocol
+### 7. Cavern Smart Contract Protocol

-The Anchor Smart Contract Protocol is comprised entirely of open-source software running on the public Terra blockchain and is not our proprietary property.
-The Anchor Smart Contract Protocol is available at [GITHUB](https://github.com/Anchor-Protocol) and is freely licensed under [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0.txt).
+The Cavern Smart Contract Protocol is comprised entirely of open-source software running on the public Terra blockchain and is not our proprietary property.
+The Cavern Smart Contract Protocol is available at [GITHUB](https://github.com/CavernPerson) and is freely licensed under [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0.txt).

 ### 8. Privacy